Wine from the United Kingdom: Effect on the British economy

 Most of the wine consumed in Britain is imported from other countries, though consumption of English wine is increasing.
 Production doubled from 1.34 million bottles to 3.17 million from 2008 to 2009, and in 2010 4 million bottles of English wine were produced.
-By 2018 production had risen to 15.6 million bottles.
+While UK wine production hit a record 21.6 million bottles in 2023, the 2024 harvest yielded approximately 10.7 million bottles due to more challenging weather conditions.

 Rules of wine labelling

 Protected Denomination of Origin (PDO) is the top category official category of wine in the UK.
 PGI (Protected Geographical Indication) is next and then varietal wine.
 PDO and PGI wines must have a full post bottling analysis and pass a tasting panel (or win an award at a recognised competition).
 These are established via the UK Vineyards Association (UKVA) and the UK Government's Department for Environment Food and Rural Affairs (DEFRA).

 English sparkling wines are made from grapes grown close to the limit for viticulture.
 All vineyards are positioned at above 49.9 degrees north leading to long daylight hours in the growing season.
 The climate is temperate with few summer days above 30 °C. The diurnal temperature range is high.

 These wines are made from the classic sparkling wine grape varieties.
 In England these varieties reach full phenolic ripeness at moderate sugar levels and with high acid levels.
 Wines from this PDO are made entirely from must containing only natural acid.
 These wines exhibit stronger aromatic flavours of the underlying grape varieties than wines from the same varieties grown at warmer latitudes.

 The northerly latitude of the vineyards in this PDO creates the long growing season and long daylight hours that are key to the development of strong aromatic flavours.
 The moderate temperatures lead to the high acidity and low pH which is the backbone of fine sparkling wines.

 English sparkling wines are made from the following vine varieties: